n8willis/opentype-shaping-documents/opentype-shaping-thai-lao.md

 follow an above-base vowel sign _and_ follows a consonant with an ascender must be positioned lower and further to the left.
 This is a `SHIFT_DOWN_AND_LEFT` replacement action.

+Additionally, below-base vowels are handled separately from above-base vowels and tone markers; a consonant that is followed by a below-base vowel and a tone marker may have to perform two independent replacement actions.

 The following table summarizes the actions taken for each of the possible consonant (vertical) and vowel/mark (horizontal) sequences: